High Surf Advisory issued for Chukchi Sea Coast by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-20 18:36:00 EST Expires: 2022-11-22 07:00:00 EST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive through flooded roadways.
-Swim near a lifeguard.
-If caught in a rip current, relax and float.
-Don`t swim against the current.
-If able, swim in a direction following the shoreline.
-If unable to escape, face the shore and call or wave for help.
-Target Area: Coastal Palm Beach County COASTAL FLOOD STATEMENT REMAINS IN EFFECT THROUGH MONDAY EVENING HIGH RIP CURRENT RISK REMAINS IN EFFECT THROUGH TUESDAY MORNING * WHAT...For the Coastal Flood Statement, isolated minor coastal flooding.
-For the High Rip Current Risk, dangerous rip currents. * WHERE...Coastal Palm Beach County. * WHEN...For the Coastal Flood Statement, through Monday evening.
-For the High Rip Current Risk, through Tuesday morning. * IMPACTS...Some water on low lying roads and property.
-Rip currents can sweep even the best swimmers away from shore into deeper water.
+Effective: 2022-11-22 04:04:00 EST Expires: 2022-11-23 01:00:00 EST Urgency: Unknown Severity: Unknown Certainty: Unknown Instruction: Do not drive through flooded roadways.
+Target Area: Coastal Miami Dade County COASTAL FLOOD STATEMENT REMAINS IN EFFECT THROUGH LATE TONIGHT * WHAT...For the Coastal Flood Statement, isolated minor coastal flooding. * WHERE...Coastal Miami-Dade County. * WHEN...Through late tonight. * IMPACTS...Some water on low lying roads and property.

 weather.gov

-Rip Current Statement issued for Bolivar Peninsula, Brazoria Islands, Galveston Island by NWS
+Rip Current Statement issued for Culebra, Northeast, San Juan and Vicinity by NWS

-Effective: 2022-11-20 15:24:00 CST Expires: 2022-11-21 12:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Swim near a lifeguard.
-If caught in a rip current, relax and float.
-Don`t swim against the current.
-If able, swim in a direction following the shoreline.
-If unable to escape, face the shore and call or wave for help.
-Target Area: Bolivar Peninsula; Brazoria Islands; Galveston Island; Matagorda Islands HIGH RIP CURRENT RISK REMAINS IN EFFECT THROUGH MONDAY MORNING * WHAT...Dangerous rip currents along Gulf facing beaches. * WHERE...Matagorda Islands, Brazoria Islands, Galveston Island and Bolivar Peninsula. * WHEN...Through Monday morning. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water.
+Effective: 2022-11-22 03:46:00 ATLANTIC Expires: 2022-11-24 06:00:00 ATLANTIC Urgency: Expected Severity: Moderate Certainty: Likely Instruction: There is a high risk of rip currents.
+Rip currents are powerful channels of water flowing quickly away from shore, which occur most often at low spots or breaks in the sandbar and in the vicinity of structures such as groins, jetties and piers.
+Heed the advice of lifeguards, beach patrol flags and signs.
+If you become caught in a rip current, yell for help.
+Remain calm, do not exhaust yourself and stay afloat while waiting for help.
+If you have to swim out of a rip current, swim parallel to shore and back toward the beach when possible.
+Do not attempt to swim directly against a rip current as you will tire quickly.
+Target Area: Culebra; Northeast; San Juan and Vicinity HIGH RIP CURRENT RISK REMAINS IN EFFECT THROUGH LATE WEDNESDAY NIGHT * WHAT...Dangerous surf conditions and rip currents expected due to breaking waves around 6 feet. * WHERE...Beaches of San Juan and vicinity, northeast Puerto Rico, Culebra and Saint Croix. * WHEN...Through late Wednesday night. * IMPACTS...Dangerous swimming and surfing conditions along with localized minor coastal flooding and beach erosion.
+Strong currents that can carry even the best swimmers away from shore and out to sea.

 weather.gov